thejamesgore/ga-projects/GA-Project-2/README.md

   }
 ```

-We then map this data over the SearchCard subcomponent using the `results` variable.
-Optional chaining was used in conjunction with a turnary statement on `results?.items` as upon first render of the page there may be no data stored in this state variable, thus avoding a page error upon load.
+We then map this data over the SearchCard sub component using the `results` variable.
+Optional chaining was used in conjunction with a ternary statement on `results?.items` as upon first render of the page there may be no data stored in this state variable, thus avoding a page error upon load.

 ```javascript
 return (